Pioneer Valley

 The exceptional employment performance in Pioneer Valley places it among Australia's strongest labour markets

-Pioneer Valley has a diverse workforce with both white and blue collar jobs, particularly in manufacturing and industrial sectors.
-Its unemployment rate was 1.2% as of June 2025, lower than the Rest of Qld's 3.9%.
+Pioneer Valley has a diverse workforce with both white and blue collar jobs, notably in manufacturing and industrial sectors.
+Unemployment stands at 1.2%, with an estimated employment growth of 1.1% over the past year.

-However, health care & social assistance is relatively under-represented, at 9.9% compared to Rest of Qld's 16.1%.
-Employment opportunities may be limited locally, as indicated by a lower Census working population vs resident population ratio.
-Over the year to June 2025, employment increased by 1.1%, while labour force decreased by 0.3%, leading to a 1.4 percentage point drop in unemployment rate.
-By comparison, Rest of Qld had higher employment growth (1.8%) and labour force growth (2%), but its unemployment rate rose slightly (0.2 percentage points).
-State-level data to Sep-25 shows Queensland's employment contracted by 0.23%, losing 8,070 jobs, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate was 4.5% and employment grew by 0.26%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Pioneer Valley's employment mix suggests local growth of approximately 5.1% over five years and 11.6% over ten years, though this is a simple extrapolation for illustrative purposes only.
+However, health care & social assistance is under-represented at 9.9% compared to Rest of Qld's 16.1%.
+Employment opportunities locally may be limited, as indicated by Census data showing fewer working residents than expected based on population.
+In the year to June 2025, employment increased by 1.1%, while labour force decreased by 0.3%, reducing unemployment by 1.4 percentage points.
+Comparatively, Rest of Qld had employment growth of 1.8% and labour force growth of 2.0%, with a slight rise in unemployment.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth at 6.6% over five years and 13.7% over ten years, but local projections based on Pioneer Valley's industry mix suggest growth of approximately 5.1% over five years and 11.6% over ten years.

 Frequently Asked Questions - Employment